xkbcommon/libxkbcommon/doc/faq.md

 See: [terminology](./keymap-text-format-v1-v2.md#terminology).

-### What are the differences with the Xorg/X11 implementation?
+### What are the differences with the Xorg/X11 implementations?

 <dl>
 <dt>Features</dt>